Going back almost 100 years

 Our city's community leagues continue to live up to the mandate that was set down by the original nine of building better, stronger communities through inclusion, social action, by-partisanship, recreational and cultural development, and by providing the united voice of their community in the development of their neighbourhoods.

-From the beginning, the very nature of community leagues have provided, and continue to provide, a wonderful training ground for future leaders in a wide variety of industries, including government.
-Several of our current 2016 councillors, including Mayor Don Iveson, all got their start as community league board volunteers.
+From the beginning, the very nature of community leagues has provided, and continue to provide, a wonderful training ground for future leaders in a wide variety of industries, including government.
+Several of our current city councillors, including Mayor Don Iveson, all got their start as community league board volunteers.

 - Resources: Edmonton Archives, EFCL Archives, Edmonton's Urban Villages (Ron Kuban), Volunteers (Vaughn Bowler, Michael Wanchuk)